GitMubarak/wp-books-gallery/readme.txt

-=== WP Books Gallery ===
+=== WordPress Books Gallery ===
 Contributors: mhmrajib
 Donate link: https://www.paypal.me/mhmrajib/2
 Tags: book, gallery, store, affiliate, library Requires at least: 4.6
 Tested up to: 5.4
-Stable tag: 1.5
+Stable tag: 1.6
 Requires PHP: 5.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple plugin to display books in your Post/Page area.
+A simple plugin to display books in your Page area.
 Use shortcode: [wp_books_gallery]

 == Description ==

-This [WP Books Gallery](http://www.hossnimubarak.com) plugin will build a beautiful mobile-friendly gallery in a few minutes.
+This [WordPress Books Gallery](http://www.hossnimubarak.com) plugin will build a beautiful mobile-friendly Book Store/Gallery in a few minutes.

 When you click on a book, it will open with a details page, where you will find Book Cover, Author, Published On, Publisher, ISBN, Total Pages, Country, Language, Book Dimensions, File Size, Description etc.
 Use the shortcode: [wp_books_gallery] to display your books in your web page.

-WP Books Gallery is a simple, effective and powerful plugin to showcase your desired Books.
+WordPress Books Gallery is a simple, effective and powerful plugin to showcase your desired Books.

 **🌟 Plugin Features:**